pearanoids/Slap-Command-System/README.md

 1️⃣ Download the Script

-Download the `.pwn` file and place it inside your gamemode or filterscripts folder.<br/>
+Download the `.pwn` file and place it inside your gamemode or filterscripts folder.

-2️⃣ Ensure Required Includes Exist
+> 2️⃣ Ensure Required Includes Exist

 Make sure you have: